 Female Complaints.

 Of these are Prolapsus

 Uteri, or Falling of the

 Womb; Flour Albus, or

-Whites; Chronie Inflammation and Ulceration of

-the Womb; Incidental Hemorthage, or Flouding; Painful Suppressed, and Irregular Menstruction, &c., with all their accompanying
+the Womb; Incidental Hemorthage, or Flooding; Painful Suppressed, and Irregular Menstruction, &c., with all their accompanying

-evils, (Cancer excepted,) no matter how severe or how long standing.
+evils, (Caneer excepted,) no matter how severe or how long standing.

 This medicine has never been introduced

 by empty puffs and misrepresentations, nor

 is it intended that its present popularity shall

 be sustained by any medium but its merits

 and the approbation of the public.